bitemyapp/revise/README.md

 This compiles the query into protocol buffers.
 If you know about the official RethinkDB API and you want to inspect the protocol buffers Revise gives you, you can compile a query using that function.
-To send manually compiled queries to the database, use `send-term` in the `connection` namespace.
+To send manually compiled queries to the database, use `send-term` in the `bitemyapp.revise.connection` namespace.
 That will be the equivalent of using `run-async`.

 ## API

-The api is under the namespace bitemyapp.revise.query
+The api is under the namespace bitemyapp.revise.query.

 ```clojure
 (require '[bitemyapp.revise.query :as r])